TropComplique/shufflenet-v2-tensorflow/README.md

 | 0.5x | 0.607 | 0.822 |
 | 1.0x | 0.688 | 0.886 |

-You can download trained checkpoints from [here](https://drive.google.com/drive/folders/1KGIdE8SmR-Af9zheuQ68EhD0ck4h4riH?usp=sharing).
+You can download ImageNet trained checkpoints from [here](https://drive.google.com/drive/folders/1KGIdE8SmR-Af9zheuQ68EhD0ck4h4riH?usp=sharing).

 ## How to use the pretrained models
 You only need two things: